• Skip to primary navigation

 Gaza

-• Months of siege and massive bombardment have destroyed lives and livelihoods, leaving people without food, medicines, and other basic means of survival.
+• 18 months of siege and massive bombardment have destroyed lives and livelihoods, leaving people without food, medicines, and other basic means of survival.
+Only one in ten people can access safe drinking water

 • Only a lasting ceasefire in conjunction with sustained and scaled up humanitarian access to all of Gaza can reduce the risk of a famine occurring at scale.